 In accordance with an act of the Arkansas General Assembly and by the authority of the State of Arkansas Board of Higher Education, the name of Arkansas Polytechnic College was changed to Arkansas Tech University, effective July 9, 1976.

 Arkansas Tech has consistently adjusted its scope to accommodate immediate and future needs.
 In 1985 the institution reorganized its programs into the Schools of Business, Education, Liberal and Fine Arts, Physical and Life Sciences, and Systems Science.
 In 1997, the School of Community Education and Professional Development was established.
 As part of ongoing efforts in strategic planning and recognition of the growth and scope of the institution and its programs, the schools were renamed in 2009: College of Business, College of Education, College of Arts and Humanities, College of Natural and Health Sciences, College of Applied Sciences, and College of Professional Studies and Community Outreach.
 In 2013, the College of Applied Sciences was renamed the College of Engineering and Applied Sciences.
+In 2015, the College of Professional Studies and Community Ourtreach was renamed the College of eTech.

 The vision of Arkansas Tech University is to be a student-centered university of choice.